ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Retrieval of New or Updated Keying Material {#sec-expiration}

-A node stops using the group keying material upon its expiration, according to the 'exp' parameter specified in the retained COSE Key.
+A node stops using the group keying material upon its expiration, according to what indicated by the KDC with the 'exp' parameter of a Key (Re-)Distribution Response, or to a pre-configured value.
 Then, if it wants to continue participating in the group communication, the node has to request new updated keying material from the KDC.
-In this case, and depending on what part of the keying material is expired, the client may need to communicate to the KDC its need for that part to be renewed: for example, if the Client uses an individual key to protect outgoing traffic and has to renew it, the node may request a new one, or new input material to derive it, without renewing the whole group keying material.

-The Client may need to request the group keying material also upon receiving messages from other group members without being able to retrieve the material to correctly decrypt them.
+The Client may need to request the latest group keying material also upon receiving messages from other group members without being able to retrieve the material to correctly decrypt them.
 This may be due to a previous update of the group keying material (rekeying) triggered by the KDC, that the Client was not able to receive or decrypt.
+To this end, the client performs a Key Re-Distribution Request/Response exchange with the KDC, as defined in {{ssec-key-redistribution-request}} and {{ssec-key-redistribution-response}}.

 <!-- Jim 13-07: Comment somewhere about getting strike zones setup correctly for a newly seen sender of messages.
 Ptr to OSCORE?